 5 Fun Ideas for Letters to Campers

-With children heading to summer camp in a matter of weeks, parents will soon have a new daily “to do”– write and send a letter or email to their campers!
+When children are at summer camp, parents have a new daily “to do”– write and send a letter or email to their camper!

-Because we’re not in the habit of writing letters to our kids much these days – with brief texts being the primary form of written communication between us – it can be challenging to come up with what to write.
+Because we’re not in the habit of writing letters to our kids much these days – with brief texts being the primary form of written communication between us and our kids – it can be challenging to come up with what to write in these daily missives.
 This is especially true when you’re writing more letters than you’re receiving, which will most likely be the case, because while your child is busy at camp, you will be at your home or office glued to your computer, looking at photos of the fun they’re having.